We compare the two popular Southeast Asia vacay spots to see which has the best beaches, best food, best shopping, best hotels and more.

 Phuket: Despite their laid-back island lifestyles, both destinations offer an array of upscale restos with international dining standards and fare.
 Phuket’s upmarket dining stars include the classic Blue Elephant, hilltop Italian resto Acqua and buzzy Siam Supper Club.

-Bali: Unfortunately, Bali’s bountiful lineup of sensational restaurants far outweighs its Thai competitors.
+Bali: Bali’s bountiful lineup of sensational restaurants far outweighs its Thai competitors.
 International chefs work their magic at opulent, Michelin Star restaurants promising decadent cuisine and divine surrounds.
-We could rattle on and on about faves – which include the award-winning Kayuputi and Mozaic Restaurant – but this comprehensive list is a good start.
+We could rattle on and on about faves which include the award-winning Kayuputi and Mozaic Restaurant.

 Verdict: With so many amazing addresses to tantalise the tastebuds, we’re sold on Bali’s epicurean scene.

-Phuket: Phuket loses out in this category thanks to its status as a tourist wonderland.
-A basic itinerary at the island is usually packed with massages, water activities, island-hopping and partying.
+Phuket: A basic itinerary in Phuket is usually packed with massages, water activities, island-hopping and partying.
 Unlike temple-strewn Bangkok, it isn’t known for being a spiritual or historic destination.

 Bali: Culture vultures will find little fault with Bali.
 Made up of a predominantly Hindu population, the island retains its unique cultural identity with its thousands of temples and altars and heavy emphasis on religious festivities.
-Bali’s rich cultural legacy has clearly influenced its younger generation; its thriving art and design scene sees an effortless fusion of contemporary and traditional styles.
 Tourists looking to muscle in on this will be spoilt for choice with the island’s countless art galleries, markets and shops.

 Verdict: Bali takes the culture cake with its successful resistance of tourist commercialisation and preservation of its heritage.